 - To get the low-cost First-Class Mail postcard pricing from the USPS, size matters.
 The size of your postcards should be between 3.5-4.25" high, 5-6" long, and .007-.016" thick.

 - If your mail pieces are larger than the First-Class mail allowance, you may still qualify for USPS Marketing Mail.
 These should be no larger than 6.125" high, 11.5" long, and .25" thick

 Anything larger than that will get pushed to the higher Large Flat rate.
 If you must go with a larger piece, you may want to consider folding your flat-sized piece to qualify for the Marketing Mail or First-Class Mail postcard pricing.

-Just make sure to check the thickness of the folded piece to ensure it's within the USPS’s guidelines and seal the open edges either with glue or tabs to prevent jamming in USPS machines.
+If you do fold your card, make sure to check the thickness of the folded piece to ensure it's within the USPS’s guidelines and seal the open edges either with glue or tabs to prevent jamming in USPS machines.

 - Add a .125" bleed beyond the actual edge of the postcard size all the way around.

 - Keep any important images and messages in the design area .25" in from the trimmed card.